*Updated October 2022

 What is the main vector of ransomware attacks and how does ransomware commonly spread to company networks?

 Some of the most commonly used threat vectors to infect the devices in a network with ransomware include:

-This is an example of using deepfakes in cybercrime, and trust when we say that deepfakes are becoming increasingly hard to identify as such.
-Another example of this social engineering is when hackers managed to penetrate the digital security defenses of the RSA in 2011 when an employee received a simple Excel spreadsheet and opened it, releasing malware to the local machine that then spread throughout the network.
+This is an example of using deepfakes in cybercrime, and trust us when we say that deepfakes are becoming increasingly hard to identify as such.
+In another attack vector example of social engineering, hackers managed to penetrate the digital security defenses of the RSA in 2011 when an employee received a simple Excel spreadsheet and opened it, releasing malware to the local machine that then spread throughout the network.

 We will later see why educating employees thoroughly about digital security practices is key in cybersecurity.
 For instance, in this case, it was concluded that: